petitlegume/UnityTAS/README.md

 **Description**:  UnityTAS is a plug-n-play Tool Assisted Speedrun editor made for game devs who want to add a TAS capability to their games.
 It is the first and only TAS editor made for Unity.
 It greatly simplifies the integration of a TAS system to a game.

-- **Limitations** : It only works for games that have gamepad support
+- **Limitations** : It only works for games that have gamepad support.
+Make sure to disconnect all your gamepads before using.
 - **Technology stack**: Unity C# module
 - **Status**: Beta